mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Paper Won't Protect Your Permit"
 	subTitle="Insurance Against False Claims"
 	text="All it takes is one claim of violation and you may lose your right to operate.
 Protected Species Observer (PSO) data collected via paper and spreadsheets cannot be defended - they can be altered by anyone, anytime - and lawyers know this.
 Paper and Excel spreadsheets will be quickly dismissed in court.
-Mysticetus securely encrypts and audits all data in compliance with security industry standards (AES-256).
+Mysticetus securely encrypts and audits all data in compliance with security industry standards (AES-256) forming your basis of nonrepudiation.
 Nothing can be changed without knowing precisely who, when, and how it was changed.
 Quickly refute unfounded claims of permit violation.
 Paper and Excel can't do this." image="mysticetus-data-collection.png"
 	imagePosition="right"
 	buttonText="Learn more"